instructure/instructure-ui/packages/ui-forms/src/components/RadioInputGroup/README.md

 render(<Example />)
 ```

 Set the `variant` prop to `toggle` to have the RadioInputGroup display as a toggle switch.
+The `context` prop can be set to switch the background color of the toggle switch.
+Default is `success` options are 'success', 'warning', 'danger', and 'off'.

 ```js
 ---